conan-io/docs/reference/extensions/package_signing.rst

   The package signing plugin is in **preview**.
   See :ref:`the Conan stability<stability>` section for more information.

 This plugin is a Conan extension mechanism to sign and verify packages.
-For example with cosign sigstore, openssl...
+For example using Cosign (Sigstore), OpenSSL, GPG, etc.

 This capability allows users to: